MarcinTyszko/mincoChess/readme.md

 #### `shared`
 Libraries, types and common logic is stored here and can be accessed by both the frontend and backend.

-Further documentation is in the GitHub repository wiki.